 Alive has been using touchscreen technology to enrich the lives of older people in care settings for almost a decade since its inception.
 We use touchscreen devices during our meaningful activity sessions in a multitude of ways, allowing us to respond in the moment to the needs, interests and wishes of individuals.

 The government recently announced that it would be launching the first ever loneliness strategy, aiming to empower all GPs in England to be able to refer patients suffering from loneliness to community activities and voluntary services by 2023, but how can impacts be made in the meantime?
 Loneliness can affect any individual of any age, but with 3.6million of the elderly living by themselves and 1.9million saying they often feel alone or invisible, it’s particularly an issue for those in later life.
+People can become socially isolated for many reasons but those with mobility issues or other health conditions are often unable to engage with many activities outside of their home, and with families now regularly separated by great distances, any social time with others is highly valued.

 In the UK, it’s estimated that around 45 million people use or own a smartphone.
 With most smartphone owners aged between 14 and 60, a large proportion of the elderly population are left behind when it comes to smart technology.
 In this article, we’ll take a look at the different ways the over 65’s can embrace smart technology to help their health.